 This course extends students' knowledge and understanding of mental disorders and the related clinical and pharmacological interventions.
 An introduction to the spectrum of mental disorders encountered across the life-span, in a range of clinical contexts and in different cultural groups is provided.
-The effects of trauma and attachment difficulties upon emotional and physical development will provide a background to an emphasis on prevention and early intervention.
-Contemporary neurobiological understandings of depression and schizophrenia will inform students' learning about quality use of medications specific to mental illness.
+The effects of trauma and attachment difficulties upon emotional and physical development will provide a background to an emphasis on prevention, early intervention and recovery-oriented mental health care.
+Contemporary neurobiological understandings of anxiety, depression and schizophrenia will inform students' learning about quality use of medications specific to mental illness.
 Evidence-based psychological and psychosocial interventions, models of care and awareness of potential human rights violations are integral to this course.
-The importance of recovery-oriented care, reflective practice and clinical supervision as a means of enhancing the clinician's capacity for therapeutic practice will be addressed.
+The importance of protective empowerment, recovery-oriented care, reflective practice and clinical supervision as a means of enhancing the clinician's capacity for therapeutic practice will be addressed.

 Port Macquarie Nth Coast Inst

 - Semester 2 - 2018

 On successful completion of the course students will be able to:

 1. demonstrate the principles and practices of evidence based, recovery-oriented care specific to the care of a person living with mental illness